smithy-lang/smithy-kotlin/CONTRIBUTING.md

 <body>
 <BLANK LINE>
 <footer>
 ```

 Any line of the commit message should not be longer 100 characters.
-This allows the message to be easier to read on github as well as in various git tools.
+This allows the message to be easier to read on GitHub as well as in various git tools.

 #### Type